sandipanhore1999/Call-Centre-Trend-Analysis/README.md

 * Average speed of answer: This KPI measures the average time taken by agents to answer customer calls.

 PWC Call Centre Trends Dashboard: https://app.powerbi.com/view?r=eyJrIjoiNzcwNjNjOWItZDYxNy00NWY3LWI1MDktMjAzZjRkMDMyYTA4IiwidCI6IjI1YzM4NGQ3LTBlMzAtNDQ3ZC04ZjM0LTRkMzMxMmEyOTdjMCJ9

+# Task 3
+Customer Retention-
+A few weeks after presenting my dashboard to the management, the Retention Manager from the telecom reaches out to you directly.
+He was impressed by your work and asked if you can put together a dashboard about customer retention.

+In addition, to better understand the data, the telecom Retention Manager has scheduled a meeting with the engagement partner at PwC to cover these points:

+* Customers in the telecom industry are hard-earned: we don’t want to lose them
+* The retention department is here to get customers back in case of termination
+* Currently, we get in touch after they have terminated the contract, but this is reactionary: it would be better to know in advance who is at risk
+* We  have done customer analysis with Excel: it has always ended in a dead-end
+* We would like to know more about our customers: visualised clearly so that it’s self-explanatory for our management
+* The Retentions Manager has provided some information in the resources.

+Define proper KPIs:

+This task requires us to define the appropriate KPIs for the retention manager based on the dataset.
+Create a dashboard for the retention manager reflecting the KPIs:

+This task requires us to create a dashboard that displays the defined KPIs for the retention manager to track the customer retention rate.
+Write a short email to him (the engagement partner) explaining our findings, and include suggestions as to what needs to be changed:

+PWC Customer Retention Dashboard: https://app.powerbi.com/view?r=eyJrIjoiOGU5MjUwNmUtOWQwOS00YWIwLTk2Y2UtYjg0NGNhNjEwZWY3IiwidCI6IjI1YzM4NGQ3LTBlMzAtNDQ3ZC04ZjM0LTRkMzMxMmEyOTdjMCJ9